-Don't Forget About The New Tax Break That Allows More People To Donate In 2020 | Taxgirl · Tax news, tax info, and tax policy
+Don't Forget About The New Tax Break That Allows More People To Deduct Donations In 2020 | Taxgirl

 The Internal Revenue Service (IRS) is reminding taxpayers about a temporary tax break that will allow more people to deduct up to $300 in donations to qualifying charities this year.

-Taxpayers who make cash donations of up to $300 before December 31, 2020, are now when you file your taxes in 2021 – even if you don’t itemize your deductions.
+Taxpayers who make cash donations of up to $300 before December 31, 2020, are now eligible for a charitable deduction when they file in 2021 – even if they don’t itemize.
 As part of the CARES Act, the special $300 deduction is available to taxpayers who choose to take the standard deduction, rather than itemizing their deductions.

 Above-The-Line Deductions